virteal/l8/README.md

    Jean Hugues Robert, aka @jhr, october/november 2012.

-PS: all this stuff is to relieve my "node anxiety".
+PS: all this stuff is to relieve me from my "node anxiety".
 See http://news.ycombinator.com/item?id=2371152